whitewind664/sdp/summaries/sprint4.md

 - To improve: Find a friend with an android device to finally test it

 ## Overall team (Scrum Master)
-- Done:
+- Done: Advances in bluetooth connectivity, database setup and some of the existing features
-- Went well:
+- Went well: Looks like everyone finished one of their two tasks despite the complicated schedules
-- To improve:
+- To improve: Coordination was pretty hard due to upcoming holidays, conflicting advances in some areas due to having to do tasks for two sprints